MicrosoftDocs/dataexplorer-docs/data-explorer/open-telemetry-connector.md

     | metrics | Services: metrics components to enable | receivers: [otlp] <br> processors: [batch] <br> exporters: [logging, azuredataexplorer]
     | logs | Services: logs components to enable | receivers: [otlp] <br> processors: [batch] <br> exporters: [ azuredataexplorer]

-1. Use the "--config" flag to run the OpenTelemetry collector.
+1. Use the "--config" flag to run the Azure Data Explorer exporter.

 The following is an example configuration for the OTel collector: